 AFTER THE APPOINTMENT

 If you are unable to ride immediately following your horse's session or your horse is not ridden, turn-out for the rest of the day or hand-walking for 10 minutes if they are to be stalled is recommended.
-Upping Stone is available to hand-walk your horse for a $10 fee.
+Upping Stone is available to hand-walk your horse.
 Please let me know in advance if you would like to add this service.